Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

 1. While Plug-in/Unplug-out line card, syncd will update the “Port State Table” for “Port Config Filter”.
 2. After receiving line card event, it will execute callback function and PUBLISH the event to Redis DB.
 3. The “PortsOrch” will be notified when line card change.
-4. “PortsOrch” will doing “config load”.
+4. “PortsOrch” will do “config load”.

 The config flow will follow Figure5 to reapply the configuration to SAI.